-Proposers should make sure to register the proposal early enough as a sharp call deadline2 is applied.
+Proposers should make sure to register the proposal early enough as a sharp call deadline is applied.
 After this deadline the web site does neither accept modification to nor submission of any proposal.
 Proposers should also not underestimate the effort needed to collect the required information from their partners and in completing the information in the web site.
 Especially inexperienced users should start very early.

-1 In some of the AAL Partner States, the pre-check of proposals is compulsory for the projects to be eligible.
+&lt;sup>2 In some of the AAL Partner States, the pre-check of proposals is compulsory for the projects to be eligible.
 Please refer to the Guide for Applicants and the national eligibility criteria, and do not hesitate to contact the relevant NFA/NCP.

-2 The call deadline is given in the call text.
+&lt;sup>3 The call deadline is given in the call text.